 March 27, 2011 Petty Harbor Hill Climbing: (27 Photos)

-27. Its now the end of March, and I truly expected the sleds would have been put away for summer long ago, but I'm glad to report that we haven't yet!
-This past week on the East Coast we had 15cm of snow on Wednesday, followed by another 25cm Friday!
+27. It's now the end of March, and I truly expected the sleds would have long been put away for summer, but I'm glad to report this is not the case for 2011!
+This past week the East Coast received 15cm of snow on Wednesday, followed by another 25cm Friday!

-26. Wednesday evening I set about repairing the damaged primary clutch and drive belt on my sled which left me broken down last weekend at Sooley's Cabin.
-I had an old Primary Clutch (which malfunctioned 2 years ago), so I took it apart and found the rubber cushion drive disc had separated from the metal disk on the outside of the clutch.
-With nothing to loose I purchased some high strength automotive Urethane sealer/adhesive and bonded the disc back in place being careful to make sure it was aligned correctly.
-After letting the adhesive cure for a couple days, I installed the clutch along with a new drive belt Saturday morning.
-(Thanks to Dennis from newfoundlandmotorsports for lending me his clutch tool)
+26. Wednesday evening I set about repairing the damaged primary clutch and drive belt on Project Renegade which left me broken down last weekend at Sooley's Cabin.
+I had an old Primary Clutch in stock (which malfunctioned 2 years ago), so I took it apart and found the rubber cushion drive disc had separated from the metal disk on the outside of the clutch.
+With nothing to loose I purchased some high strength automotive urethane adhesive and bonded the disc in place being careful to make sure it was aligned correctly.
+After letting the adhesive cure for a couple days, I installed the clutch along with a new drive belt Saturday afternoon.

-24. It was definitely an awesome idea to go to Petty Harbour, the hills were absolutely awesome.
-I cant believe in all my years of sledding I've never been there, its simply beautiful and a hell of a lot of fun.
+24. It was definitely an awesome idea to ride to Petty Harbour, the hills were absolutely awesome.
+I can't believe in all my years of sledding I've never been to this gem hidden right in our own backyard.
+It's simply beautiful and a hell of a lot of fun.

-23. The dense snow provided lots of traction, provided decent protection from rocks, and it still had some give for carving.
-We spent hours over there pointing our skis at everything we could find, there's simply a myriad of places to play.
+23. Dense spring snow provided lots of traction, decent protection from rocks, and it still had some give for carving.
+We spent hours over there pointing our skis at every hill we could find, there's simply a myriad of places to play.

 22. Some of the climbs certainly had a pucker factor, especially the first few times coming back down from a climb.
 I had one experience high marking where the snow pack slid out from under me which was hairy for sure!